imminent-tuba/thesis/README.md

 $ nodemon server/chatterbot/chatterbot_entry.js
 ```

-### config files
+### Config Files
-the following files must be in the server/config folder
+The following files must be added to the server/config folder.
+These files hold secrets, such as API keys.

 AlchemyApiKey.js
 ```